isse304/islam-app/RENDER_DEPLOYMENT.md

 If you encounter any issues:

+1. **Quran Reader Not Loading**:
-1. Check browser console for specific errors
+   - Check browser console for specific API errors
-2. Verify CSP headers using browser developer tools
-3. Check CORS headers in Network requests
-4. Ensure Clerk domains are properly configured
+   - Verify that API domains are properly included in the CSP
+   - Test direct API calls to ensure the endpoints are accessible

+2. **Audio Not Playing**:
+   - Verify `media-src` directive includes all necessary audio domains
+   - Check network tab for any blocked media requests

+3. **Stripe Payment Issues**:
+   - Ensure frame-src includes all Stripe domains
+   - Check that backend API routes are properly handling Stripe requests
+   - Verify Stripe keys are correctly set in both frontend and backend

+4. **General Issues**:
+   - Use browser developer tools to identify specific CSP violations
+   - Check network tab for blocked requests
+   - Verify that all needed domains are included in CSP

 ## Deployment Steps